Questions to Ask a Divorce Lawyer

 QUESTIONS TO ASK A DIVORCE LAWYER ABOUT CHILD SUPPORT?

 Child support questions should be among the list of important questions to ask a divorce lawyer during your initial meeting.
 Child support is a duty owed to the child by both parents.
 In California, each parent must contribute to supporting the child.
 The law presumes the custodial parent is supporting the child financially.
 Thus, the noncustodial parent will often have to pay the custodial parent his or her portion of support.
 Failure to pay child support in violation of a court order can be a criminal offense.
-Child support in modifiable. changed and if not paid an enforcement action is often the remedy.
-When meeting with a divorce lawyer ask your child support obligation.
+Child support is modifiable.
+If not paid, unless changed, an enforcement action is often the legal remedy.
+When meeting with a divorce lawyer ask your child support obligations.

 - Explain how child support works?